| home |

 Some interesting news came out of Singapore recently.

-All these notes bear the same signature of Goh Chok Tong (former Prime Ministry of Singapore).
+All these notes bear the same signature of Goh Chok Tong (former Prime Minister of Singapore).

 Below as some queries on these “dot” notes: -